 What is muscular dystrophy?

 Muscular dystrophy is an inherited disease that affects the muscles.
 Signs of muscular dystrophy are typically seen early in life (at one to three months of age) and they progress as the dog ages.
 There are multiple forms of muscular dystrophy noted in animals and humans.
-The most common form of muscular dystrophy in dogs is seen in Golden Retrievers.
+The most common form of muscular dystrophy in dogs is seen in Golden Retrievers, but has been reported in the Labrador retriever, German shorthaired pointer, rottweiler, Cavalier King Charles spaniel, Pembroke Welsh corgi, cocker spaniel, Tibetan terrier, Norfolk terrier, and miniature poodle.

 What causes muscular dystrophy?

-Muscular dystrophy in dogs is typically associated with a defect of a gene on the X chromosome.
+Most cases of muscular dystrophy in dogs are associated with a defect of a gene on the X chromosome.
 The X chromosome is a sex chromosome; male dogs have one copy of the X chromosome, while female dogs have two copies of the X chromosome.
 Because male dogs only receive one copy of the X chromosome, they are more likely to show signs of muscular dystrophy than female dogs.
 Females receive two copies of the chromosome and therefore more likely to receive at least one functional copy of the gene.

 "In dogs with muscular dystrophy, the body produces a defective version of a protein called dystrophin."

-In dogs with muscular dystrophy, the body produces a defective version of a protein called dystrophin.
+In dogs with this form of muscular dystrophy, the body produces a defective version of a protein called dystrophin.
 Without functional dystrophin, the membranes of muscle cells are leaky.
 Abnormal dystrophin allows substances that should remain inside the cell to leak out, and allows foreign substances to enter the cell.
-Leaky cell membranes can therefore lead to abnormalities in muscle structure and function.
+Leaky cell membranes lead to abnormalities in muscle structure and function.

 What are the signs of muscular dystrophy?

 The first signs of muscular dystrophy are a stiff gait or a dog that “bunny hops” awkwardly with his back legs.
 These dogs also have decreased agility and exercise tolerance, compared to normal dogs.
-Affected dogs often develop muscle atrophy, or decreased muscle mass.
-Muscle atrophy may make the bones along the dog’s spine, ribs, and skull appear more prominent than in a normal dog.
+Affected dogs often lose muscle mass.
+This may make the bones along the dog’s spine, ribs, and skull appear more prominent than in a normal dog.

 "The first signs of muscular dystrophy are a stiff gait or a dog that “bunny hops” awkwardly with his back legs."

 Muscular dystrophy also affects muscles used for eating and swallowing.
-Dogs with muscular dystrophy may regurgitate, due to a condition known as megaesophagus.
+Dogs with muscular dystrophy may regurgitate (bring swallowed food back up into their mouth), due to a condition known as megaesophagus.
 In megaesophagus, the esophagus does not move food to the stomach normally, resulting in food and water sitting in the esophagus.

 Dogs with muscular dystrophy often have abnormally large tongues, making it difficult to eat and drink.
 They may drool excessively, because it is difficult for them to swallow their saliva.